plainblack/ving/docs/installation.md

 > Use your own username and password options, not the samples we provided here.

-### Create a .env file
+### Update your .env file

-Create `.env` in the project root and add your dev database connection string.
+Update your `.env` in the project root and add your dev database connection string:

 ```bash
 VING_MYSQL="mysql://mycooluser:mycoolpass@localhost:3306/mycoolproject"